YAFNET/YAFNET-DNN/README.md

 Congratulations!
 You're now ready to begin development.

 ### Support

-* Free Community based Support Forum here: https://forum.yetanotherforum.net/.

-### Community Support Forum

-See a real live YAF Forum by visiting the Yet Another Forum.NET community support forum: https://forum.yetanotherforum.net.
-Also, get your questions answered by the YAF community.
+If you have any questions, please visit the YAF Community Support forum: [https://forum.yetanotherforum.net](https://forum.yetanotherforum.net), or visit the Wiki for More Informations.

 ## License

 Yet Another Forum.NET is licensed under the Apache 2.0 license.